Tax Collector's Office

 Please note the following:

 You must notify the Motor Vehicle Department and the Assessor's Office within 48 hours when you have a change of address.
 If you no longer own your vehicle, you must cancel your registration, return your plates to the nearest DMV office, and obtain a plate receipt from DMV.
-The plate receipt, or other proof of vehicle disposition, must be submitted to the Assessor's Office in order to delete or prorate the tax bill.
+The plate receipt, or other proof of vehicle disposition, must be submitted to the Assessor's Office in order to delete or prorate any tax bill.
 If you are missing a tax bill, or we do not have your current address, please contact the Tax Collector's office.
 FAILURE TO RECEIVE A TAX BILL DOES NOT INVALIDATE THE TAX OR INTEREST DUE ON THE TAX.
-Connecticut General Statutes do not grant Tax Collectors the authority to waive interest fees.
+Connecticut General Statutes do not grant Tax Collectors the authority to waive interest.

 What do I own that is subject to taxes?